saroeuntola/disable-xmlrpc-plugin/README.md

 The plugin will automatically remove any .htaccess rules it added to avoid leaving orphaned configurations.

-Notes

-Compatibility: This plugin is compatible with other WordPress plugins, including content import plugins like "Football News Feeds," as it does not interfere with core WordPress functions or external API calls.
-Non-Apache Servers: If your site uses Nginx or another non-Apache server, the .htaccess blocking option will not work.
-Instead, configure your server to block access to xmlrpc.php.
-For example, in Nginx:location = /xmlrpc.php {
-    deny all;
-}

-Security Plugins: If you use security plugins like iThemes Security or Wordfence, ensure their XML-RPC settings do not conflict with this plugin.
-Testing: After installation, test your site’s core functionality (e.g., post creation, media uploads, cron jobs) to ensure no conflicts with other plugins.

 Troubleshooting

 .htaccess Not Writable: If you see a warning that the .htaccess file is not writable, check file permissions or contact your hosting provider to make it writable.